radityoarifn/Finance-365/README.md

 **Note: Unauthorized copying or distribution of this project without permission is strictly prohibited.**

 ## Description
-Finance-365 is a software application designed to assist individuals, companies, or organizations in managing various aspects of their finances.
+Finance 365 is a software application designed to assist individuals, companies, or organizations in managing various aspects of their finances.
 It provides a comprehensive set of features to streamline financial processes, including budgeting, expense tracking, income management, investment tracking, and more.

 ## Features
 - Budgeting and financial goal setting